liamrevell/biol634/hw/2/hw2-problem.md

 1. Estimate a Maximum Parsimony tree for this dataset using *phangorn*.
 You can use the function `pratchet` to get a good tree, but I suggest trying both with & without a random starting tree to see if you converge on the same result.
 2. Estimate a Maximum Likelihood tree for this dataset using *phangorn*.
 You should first select an appropriate model using `modelTest`.
 You can use the function `pml_bb` if you want, or `pml` followed by `optim.pml`.
 Note that this will probably take a while!
+3. Root both trees using an appropriate outgroup based on the published study (or your knowledge of this group).
-3. Both `pratchet` and `pml_bb` return phylogenies that contain estimated bootstrap proportions.
+4. Both `pratchet` and `pml_bb` return phylogenies that contain estimated bootstrap proportions.
 Identify where this information is stored in each object and plot both trees with their bootstrap proportions shown.
-4. Statistically compare your two trees using the Shimodaira-Hasegawa method.
+5. Statistically compare your two trees using the Shimodaira-Hasegawa method.
 Are the two trees statistically different by this measure?

 Please note: if you elect to turn in your solution (this is not required) please do so in Rmarkdown and rendered (HTML or PDF) format.